It’s time, not talent, that creates champions, professionals and experts, Matthew Syed writes in Bounce.

 Syed reveals the other parts of the puzzle include feedback (i.e., from a coach or teacher) and meaningful practice.
 The latter encompasses deep concentration and a willingness to push a little further each time.

 It also overlaps a particular state of mind: resilience to failure.
 Top skaters, he points out, fall over a lot.
-Talent doesn’t mean being flawless; talent develops from getting back up each time, from finding opportunity in set backs.
+Talent doesn’t mean being flawless.
+It comes from getting back up each time, and finding opportunity in set backs.

 The consequences of the practice mantra are mind-blowing once you start tallying where you spend your attention.
 In losing ourselves in social media, maybe what many of us are mastering is the inconsequential.
 Or, to put it another way, maybe you already have 10,000 hours in your schedule, and you just don’t know it.

-It’s interesting to read Syed describe his own talent and successes as tied up with a whole raft of opportunities, even privileges.
+It’s interesting to read Syed describe his own talent and success as tied up with a whole raft of opportunities and privileges.
 But by paring each back, he reveals the nuts and bolts of achievement and satisfaction.

 We like to believe in meritocracy even when we know nepotism and social advantage are often really what counts.
 Books like Bounce are compelling not just because they purport to show us how to hack productivity and human happiness, but because they level the playing field.